Hemang360/Resume_Builder/README.md

 # Resume Builder

-A modern, AI-powered resume builder designed specifically for high school students applying to international universities.
+A modern resume builder designed specifically for high school students applying to international universities.
 Create professional resumes with real-time collaboration, intelligent validation, and export to PDF.

 ##  Features